stan-dev/projpred/README.md

 The package uses forward search starting from the empty submodel model, adds variables one at a time, each time choosing the variable that decreases the KL-divergence from the projection to the full model the most.

-Currently, supported models include
+Currently, the supported models (family objects in R) include Gaussian, Binomial and Poisson families.
- * Gaussian with identity link function
- * Binomial with probit and logit link functions
- * Poisson with log link function.

 Installation
 ------------